metildachee/snakie/README.md

 ### What was the motivation?

 I created this version purely on the obsession of recording scores.
-It occured to me that if I had a file online that everyone could read and write to, perhaps I could create a makeshift leaderboard (?) without a hassle of a database 😅😅😅😅😅😅.
+I thought that if I had a file online that everyone could read and write to, perhaps I could create a makeshift leaderboard (?) without a hassle of a database 😅😅😅😅😅😅.

 That was the entire motivation behind this rabbit hole into the Github API.
 After reading and trying it out, I realise that my original purpose couldn't be accomplished without compromising security.
 Hence, the inclusion of oAuth and writing to user's personal Gist.
 It was a tragic discover but I'm glad that I tried it out 😆